mimecast-scott/ttpurl-monitor/README.md

 ````

 # ttpurl-monitor
-A dockerized python script that collects the last 30 days of clicked and 'allowed' TTP URL logs and checks if any URLs clicked and blocked(malicious) in the past 20 minutes were previously clicked and allowed and takes action.
+A dockerized python script that grabs the latest URLs that were blocked and classified malicious and cross checks them against the past 30 days of clicked and allowed (i.e. clean) URL.
+If there is a match, take action (e.g. send an e-mail notification).

 | ENV VAR     | Description |
 | ----------- | ----------- |